stroparo/jekyll-now/about.md

 permalink: /about/
 ---

-Hello,

-I am Cristian Stroparo, a DevOps Engineer with 10+ years software engineering experience.
+I am a DevOps Engineer with 10+ years software engineering experience.

 I am very fond of technology and enjoy keeping up and leveraging new enhancements and being lean at it!